Independent African news, markets, culture and politics.

 IPMAN to shut down operations over Dangote’s planned petrol distribution — Daily Nigerian

-The Independent Petroleum Marketers Association of Nigeria, IPMAN, Western Zone, has announced plans to suspend operations from Monday, September 8, in protest against perceived attempts to monopolize the downstream petroleum sector.
-This decision was reached during a zonal council meeting attended by council members, officers, depot chairmen, and secretaries from the five depots in the South West region.
+The Independent Petroleum Marketers Association of Nigeria (IPMAN), Western Zone, announced that it will suspend operations from Monday, September 8, in protest against what it perceives as attempts to monopolize the downstream petroleum sector.
+The decision was taken at a zonal council meeting attended by council members, officers, depot chairmen and secretaries from the five depots in the South‑West region.

-According to Chief Oyewole Akanni, Chairman of the zone, the strike is in solidarity with the Nigeria Union of Petroleum and Natural Gas Workers, NUPENG, which has raised concerns over job security for petroleum tanker drivers.
-The planned entry of Dangote Refinery and Petrochemical Company into petrol distribution, alongside MRS Energy Ltd, is seen as a significant threat to the survival of IPMAN members’ businesses.
-With over 4,000 trucks involved in petroleum product lifting, the association fears that many truck drivers and motor boys may lose their jobs, potentially crippling thousands of members’ investments.
+Chief Oyewole Akanni, chairman of the zone, said the strike is being carried out in solidarity with the Nigeria Union of Petroleum and Natural Gas Workers (NUPENG), which has raised concerns about job security for petroleum tanker drivers.
+The planned entry of Dangote Refinery and Petrochemical Company, together with MRS Energy Ltd, into petrol distribution is viewed as a serious threat to the survival of IPMAN members’ businesses.

 Scroll to Top